 Note

-The first time series reflects the average realized interest rate and the average amount of new mortgage originations from the CBA Hypomonitor.
-The second time series for a mortgage of CZK 2.66 million reflects the average mortgage amount from January 2020 according to CBA Hypomonitor.
+The first time series - red - reflects the average realized interest rate and the average amount of new mortgage originations from the CBA Hypomonitor.
+The second time series - orange - for a mortgage of CZK 2.66 million reflects the average mortgage amount from January 2020 according to the CBA Hypomonitor.
+The difference between the red and orange ted reflects the impact of the different mortgage amount over time compared to the average January 2022 mortgage amount (2.66 million).